edwardtanguay/techlanglearn/static/data/sp-yt-golang-rest-api-crud-con-go.md

 - topics: mux
 - rank: 4.8
 - description: seems like a decent tutorial how to build a Go/Mux API in Spanish
+- year: 2020
+- status: not started yet

 ## watchlog